magento/devdocs/guides/v2.2/cloud/project/project-webint-branch.md

 Complete development of code and added extensions in a branch and, when complete, merge (`git push`) the branch with its parent or master.

 - For Starter, we recommend you create a `staging` branch from Master, then branch from `staging` for development.
-- For Pro, you want to branch from the development branch (Integration `master`).
+- For Pro, create a development branch from the Integration environment.

 For branching strategies, review [Starter]({{ page.baseurl }}/cloud/basic-information/starter-architecture.html) and [Pro]({{ page.baseurl }}/cloud/basic-information/starter-develop-deploy-workflow.html) architecture overviews.